-In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other qualified retirement plan, or modified endowment contract, the part of the distribution included in income is generally subject to the 10% additional tax.
+In general, if you receive an early distribution (including an involuntary cashout) from an IRA, other gualified retirement plan, or modified endowment contract, the part of the distribution included in income is generally subject to the 10% additional tax.
 But see Distributions from a designated Roth account and Distributions from Roth IRAs, later.

 The additional tax on early distributions doesn't apply to any of the following.

-A gualified disaster distribution, including a 2020 coronavirus-related distribution.
-See the instructions for Forms 8915-C, 8915-D, 8915-E, and 8915-F, as applicable, for more details.
+A gualified disaster recovery distribution (certain distributions) relating to disasters occurring on or after January 26, 2021), or gualified disaster distributions.
+See Form 8915-F for more details.

-A gualified distribution from a retirement plan for the birth or adoption of a child of up to \$5,000 if made during the 1-year period beginning on the date your child was born or adopted.
+A qualified distribution from a retirement plan for the birth or adoption of a child of up to \$5,000 if made during the 1-year period beginning on the date your child was born or adopted.
 Attach a statement that provides the name, age, and TIN of the child or eligible adoptee.
 If the child died before you obtained a TIN, then write that the child died on the statement and include a copy of the child's birth certificate, death certificate, or hospital records.

-See Notice 2020-68, available at IRS.gov/pub/irs-drop/n-20-68.pdf, for more information.
+See Notice 2020-68, available at IRS.gov/pub/irs-drop/ n-20-68.pdf, for more information.

-An eligible adoptee includes any TIP) individual (other than a child of the taxpayer's spouse) who has not reached age 18 or who is an adult and is physically or mentally incapable of self-support.
+An eligible adoptee includes any individual (other than a child of the taxpayer's spouse) who has not reached age 18 or who is an adult and is physically or mentally incapable of self-support.

-• A gualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
+A qualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
 See Qualified HSA funding distribution under Health Savings Accounts in Pub.
 969 for details.

-• A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA.
+· A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA.

-- A rollover from a gualified retirement plan to a Roth IRA. - An in-plan Roth rollover.
+- A rollover from a qualified retirement plan to a Roth IRA. - An in-plan Roth rollover.

-A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).
+• A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).